Botulinum toxin type A (Botox) has come a long way since it was first introduced by the Food and Drug Administration (FDA) in 2001.

 - Between the brows.
 Botox is injected directly into the muscles between the eyebrows to reduce the look of frown lines – those two vertical lines between your eyebrows that create an “11” when your face is relaxed.

 - The forehead.
 If you notice yourself looking more tired, stressed or, in some cases, angry, then Botox can be applied to the forehead to reduce the appearance of a lined, furrowed face.

 - Crow’s feet.
 To reduce the appearance of noticeable lines on the side of your eyes that may make you appear older, Botox is injected into the crow’s feet to create a younger appearance for your face overall.

-And you might have heard about Botox treatments being used to treat excessive sweating.
-During a hyperhidrosis treatment, doctors administer Botox to the palms of the hands, soles of the feet or the armpits.
+And you might have heard about Botox treatments for sweating.
+During a hyperhidrosis treatment, physicians administer Botox to the palms of the hands, soles of the feet or the armpits.

 This non-invasive procedure is so popular because of its effectiveness.
 Regardless of whether it’s being used to treat migraines or for cosmetic purposes, 95% of patients who have Botox injections are very satisfied with the results!

 Botox injection training is offered at esthetic schools across the country.
 The programs are designed for physicians, nurses and medical professionals who are looking to expand their knowledge and skills in cosmetic injectables.